Q: What is the #1 predator of the Ruby-throated hummingbird?

 Q: Why are there "doughnut hole" areas on the migration map where there are no reported sightings?
 Looking at the map, I noticed that Kentucky is in a doughnut hole where there are no reported sightings.

 A: This happens every year, but it's unusually evident right now.
 Ruby-throated Hummingbirds tend to migrate first up the Mississippi and Ohio River valleys, and north along the Atlantic coast.
 The areas in between fill in later, and the hole disappears.
 Also, spring comes a little later to higher elevations.

-Q: I live north of Indianapolis and as you know, we have had record setting high temps.
-No one knows how long this warm spell will last but I was wondering if I should perhaps put out a couple of my hummingbird feeders?
-I normally put them out the last week of April.
-I have seen NO activity, but one just never knows!
+Q: When should I put out my feeders?
+We have had record setting high temps in Indiana.
+I normally put feeders out the last week of April.
+I have seen no activity, but one just never knows!

-Q: I am noticing that many people are already seeing hummingbirds, a full month early!
-I live in New Hampshire, but haven't seen any in my region yet, though they have been seen on the coast and down in eastern Massachusetts.
-But even north of my home!
-This has me very worried for the welfare of the birds.
-Are they able to survive very cold temps and will they still find food?
+Q: Will the hummers arriving early be able to survive very cold temperatures and find food?
+I live in New Hampshire and am noticing that many people are seeing hummingbirds a full month early!
+I haven't seen any in my area yet, though they've been seen along the coast and down in eastern Massachusetts.
+There are even reports north of my home!

 The entire population of Ruby-throated doesn't migrate at the same time.
 The number and distribution of reports so far leads me to think that only a small subset of males took advantage of the weather to zoom north so quickly.
 Such inherited traits as migration speed and willingness to take a big risk presumably fall on a bell curve, and these are almost certainly outliers that in normal years would not survive to pass any genes to another generation.
 This is how evolution takes advantage of new opportunities as they arise, while ensuring that most individuals are in the fat, conservative part of the curve, with no urge to gamble their DNA.